rafaelmartins/g-octave/README.rst

 * Use colors on the CLI **(done)**
 * The user can disable the use of colors on the CLI **(done)**
 * Log `g-octave`_ actions to a file
+* Can install packages from the octave-forge SVN repository.

 To-Do